RoseMaryBiju/Beginner-Projects/README.md

 # Beginner-Projects

-these are the beginner projects I did in vaious languages which can be used for inspo projects and ideas.
+these are the beginner projects I did in various languages which can be used for inspo projects and ideas.